chesrowe/MTG-AI/README.md

 ### Create Discord Application
 You will need to setup two Discord applications [here](https://discord.com/developers/applications/) and add them to your server.
 One will be for handling the card generation commands and the other will be for error logging.
 For example "MTG Bot" and "Error Bot".
-They will need permissions to and and edit messages.
+They will need permissions to send messages, edit messages, and create server commands.

 ### API Keys
 MTG-AI uses the [ChatGPT API]() and the [Stability Ai API]() to generate the cards, so an API key for each must be provided.